This webpage provides information on accessing lateral flow tests and COVID-19 medicines in England, Wales, Northern Ireland and Scotland.

 In England, if you test positive for COVID-19 you will no longer automatically be contacted by the NHS to discuss treatment.
 The way you access assessment for COVID treatments now varies depending on where you live.

 You should follow the instructions for your local Integrated Care Board (ICB) – the area where you are registered with a GP.
-Use this list to find out what you should do in your area as soon as you test positive for COVID.
-You should follow the instructions for your local Integrated Care Board (ICB) – the area where you are registered with a GP.
+Find your local integrated care board (ICB).

 Find your local Integrated Care Board below.